Kristina01111000/Drws_site/README.md

 - he's going to call godaddy
 - score card image?
-- change "dr.w patient"
-	-try the . and ' ' password
 - get rid of credit card link on payment (or see if it forces paypal)
 - more elegant scorecard?
 	- make it more user friendly